trinity-labs/acf-skins/dashboard/README.md

 Hosted on a single laptop  board (**Prototype 2020 |** <a href="https://github.com/trinity-labs">**here**</a>) used for testing many stuff that needs 24/7 uptime.<br>
 **Other operations are not permitted** and getting **saving logs, automated banned IP and ISP e-mail notice.** <br>
-If you facing issues or not justified ban please contact us here or on our social net.
+If you are facing issues or not justified ban please contact us here (issues) or on our social net.

 <hr>